Frequently Asked Questions

 Questions regarding residency requirements for Albemarle County and Monticello High School attendance should be directed to the Albemarle County School Board office at (434) 296- 5877.

 We live in Albemarle County, but not in the Monticello High School District.
 Can my child still apply to the Health and Medical Sciences Academy?

 Yes, all county students are invited to apply to the Academy.
 Please note that the student will need to attend Monticello High School as a full-time student.
-Bus service is not provided to students in the Western or Albemarle district at this time, and if accepted, parents would need to make transportation arrangements.
+Currently a shuttle bus service is provided from various sites near each high school.
+Students will ride the bus shuttle that will take them to their new school and Academy.

 What if my child is not accepted as a rising 9th grader?
 Can s/he apply again in a future year?

 Students may enroll in the academy as a 9th grader.
 They will enroll in the 9th grade HMSA Integrated course as a sophomore.
 Some students also take the 10th grade curriculum concurrently.

 Will my child still be able to participate in extra-curricular activities, such as sports and music programs if s/he attends the Health and Medical Sciences Academy?
 Will these be Monticello High programs, or programs at my child's home school, if that is not MHS?